User authentication

 .
 The setting is set to false

-by default.
-When enabled, the setting will force EventStoreDB to use the supplied credentials only to check the stream access using ACLs.
+, the setting will force EventStoreDB to use the supplied credentials only to check stream access.

 User X.509 Certificates